randomrandom/deep-atrous-cnn-sentiment/README.md

-# Deep-Atrous-CNN-Text-Network: End-to-end word level text classification for sentiment analysis and other
+# Deep-Atrous-CNN-Text-Network: End-to-end word level model for sentiment analysis and other text classifications

 A Deep Atrous CNN architecture suitable for text (sentiment) classification with variable length.